Officer Gerald Eugene Cline

 Gerald Eugene Cline

-Officer Gerald Cline was shot and killed after responding to an incident involving a man with a gun at a low-rent motel.
+Officer Gerald Cline was shot and killed after responding to a report of a man with a gun at a low-rent motel at 5715 Central N.E in Albuquerque.

-Officer Cline was the first officer to arrive at the scene and he parked his cruiser at the northeast corner of the motel and began to walk on the sidewalk towards the room.
-Suddenly the suspect stepped out of the room and fired a round from a 30-30 rifle point blank into Officer Cline's chest, killing him.
+Officer Cline was the first officer to arrive at the scene.
+He parked his cruiser at the northeast corner of the motel and began to walk on the sidewalk toward the room.
+Suddenly, the suspect stepped out of the room and fired a round from a 30-30 rifle point blank into Officer Cline's chest, killing him.

 Bio